Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Introduction

-\paragraph{\bf The question of convergence.} The previous formal argument suggests a first way of rigorously deriving the Vlasov equation \eqref{eq:vlasov}.
-Take a sequence of initial conditions $Z^0$ (to be given for every number $N$ or a sequence of such numbers) and assume that the corresponding empirical measures converge (in the usual weak-$*$ topology)
+\paragraph{\bf The question of convergence and the mean-field limit. } The previous formal argument suggests a first way of rigorously deriving the Vlasov equation \eqref{eq:vlasov}.
+Take a sequence of initial conditions $Z^0_N$ (to be given for every number $N$ or a sequence of such numbers) and assume that the corresponding empirical measures at time $0$ converge (in the usual weak-$*$ topology for measures)

 One would then try to prove that the empirical measures at later times $\mu_N^\zz(t)$ weakly converge to a solution $f(t,x,v)$ to \eqref{eq:vlasov} with initial data $f^0$.
 In other words, is the following diagram commutative?